 Joint Battlespace Systems

-Woomera Test Range, located in South Australia, is the world’s largest overland test environment, comparable to the size of England, and is one of Australia’s most critical national security assets.
-Raytheon Australia’s integrated range solution provides the ADF with one of the most advanced test, experiment and training environments in the world.
-We are partnered with local small to medium enterprises including CEA Technologies, Daronmont Technologies and Rohde & Schwarz Australia to evolve the Woomera Range.
-Using a highly skilled Australian workforce, we are delivering a world-class solution including fixed and mobile command and control systems, high-performance sensors, cameras and radar systems.
+The Woomera Test Range, located in South Australia, is the world’s largest overland test environment, comparable to the size of England, and is one of Australia’s most critical national security assets.
+Raytheon Australia’s integrated range solution provides the Australian Defence Force (ADF) with one of the most advanced test, experiment and training environments in the world.

-The Australian Defence Force has an increasing demand for advanced electronic warfare test and training capabilities.
-Raytheon Australia's proven ability to supply these capabilities has seen the recent establishment of Joint Adversarial Training & Testing Services.
-The JATTS program combines operational training against live aerial opposing forces, airborne EW, and aerial targets; capabilities previously delivered through three separate contracts.
-By merging these capabilities the JATTS program can respond to ADF future force requirements in an agile and flexible manner.
-Capabilities delivered under the JATTS program complement our existing portfolio utilised by the ADF to achieve mission success.
+Raytheon Australia has met the ADF’s increasing demand for advanced electronic warfare testing and training capabilities with the establishment of the Joint Adversarial Training and Testing Systems (JATTS) program.
+JATTS combines operational training against live aerial opposing forces, airborne EW, and aerial targets; capabilities previously delivered through three separate contracts.
+By merging these capabilities, the JATTS program can respond to ADF future force requirements in an agile and flexible manner.

-In addition, Raytheon Australia is also responsible for operation of the ground-based Mobile Threat Training Emitter System (MTTES), comprising a Battle Management System and number of mobile emitters, targetable and non-targetable communications, as well as the establishment of EW ranges and facilities in the Western Training Area in Queensland and Delamere Air Weapons Range in the Northern Territory.
+Raytheon Australia is also responsible for operation of the ground-based Mobile Threat Training Emitter System (MTTES), composed of a Battle Management System and number of mobile emitters, targetable and non-targetable communications.

 Our team of engineers, technicians and teamed instructors prepare future air force pilots at RAAF Bases Amberley, Williamtown and Tindal, with live elements of EW training provided in the Western Training Area, QLD and Delamere Air Weapons Range, NT.